danger/danger-js/README.md

 ( and maybe `flow-typed install jest@14`)

+Tips:

-You can run the `danger` command globally from your dev build by running `npm run link`.
+* You can run the `danger` command globally from your dev build by running `npm run link`.
+* If you're using VS Code, press Run to start an example run, should go through most of the process with a debugger attatched.
+Either use breakpoints, or add `debugger` to get a repl and context.

 ### What is the TODO?